deepanshubajaj/Dine-Hub/README.md

 ## 🤝 Contributing

 Thank you for your interest in contributing to this project!
-We welcome contributions from the community.
+I welcome contributions from the community.

 - You are free to use, modify, and redistribute this code under the terms of the MIT License.
 - If you'd like to contribute, please **open an issue** or **submit a pull request**.